|Salary:||£41,593 to £45,234 per annum|

 Essential and desired requirements

-This is a Full Time & Fixed Term posts for 36 months with a possibility of extension, based at the Hammersmith Campus, London.
+The 2 positions are Full Time & Fixed Term posts being offered for 36 months based at the Hammersmith Campus, London.

 Should you require any further details on the role please contact: Christian Speck – email@example.com.